 - Add ½ tsp of Vitamin E oil and mix again.

-- This acts as a natural preservative, and is also great for the skin!
+- This is an antioxidant that helps to extend the shelf life and is also great for the skin!

 - Transfer the liquid (with a mini funnel) to any dark container of your choice.